stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Yep.
-I think the broad thing is that, yeah, a lot of entertainment-- I mean, we have the Winter Lettuce Collective [__TIM:__ Yep.] who make music.
+I think the broad thing is that, yeah, a lot of entertainment-- I mean, we have the Winter Lettuce Collective, [__TIM:__ Yep.] who make music.
 Made music.

 #### TIM